-- Only run full loads of laundry and dishes.
+- Run full loads of laundry and dishes.

 - Turn on the tap only when you need to rinse.
 Don’t let the water run unnecessarily when you brush your teeth, lather up, shave or wash dishes.

-- Adjust your watering schedule.
+- Adjust your watering schedule (PDF).
 Turn off irrigation in the winter and only water manually if absolutely necessary.
 During the growing season, irrigate early or late in the day (before 10 am or after 7 pm).

 - Take your car to a commercial car wash that recycles their wash water.
 If you do wash your car at home, use a bucket and sponge, not a hose.